sunfounder/pico-2w-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

 #.
 Select correct interpreter

-    Use a micro USB cable to connect the Pico 2W to your computer and select the "MicroPython (Raspberry Pi Pico)" interpreter.
+    Use a micro USB cable to connect the Pico 2 W to your computer and select the "MicroPython (Raspberry Pi Pico)" interpreter.

     |sec_inter|